yuriys-kentico/kontent-custom-element-samples/README.md

 ## Custom elements' samples overview

 All of the samples are listed in the [Custom Element Gallery](https://kentico.github.io/kontent-custom-element-samples/gallery/index.html).
-The source code it stored in the [/gallery-src](/gallery-src) folder.
+The source code is stored in the [/gallery-src](/gallery-src) folder.

 | :warning: Disclaimer |
 | ---- |